Mina-Rahmanian/Objects-Detection-in-Images-using-YOLOv2/README.md

 ## Special improvements in YOLOv2:
+#### 1) Dimension  clusters:
-+ Dimension  clusters: With YOLO the box dimensions are handpicked YOLOv2 uses k-means clustering to conduct clusteringanalysis on the size of the object bounding boxes.
+With YOLO the box dimensions are handpicked YOLOv2 uses k-means clustering to conduct clusteringanalysis on the size of the object bounding boxes. <br />
-+ Intersection  of  Union  (IoU): This is calculated by dividing the overlapped area of a predicted box and the truth box by the whole area made. <br />
+#### 2) Intersection  of  Union  (IoU):
+This is calculated by dividing the overlapped area of a predicted box and the truth box by the whole area made. <br />

 For knowing how many anchor boxes should be used, asolution is to use the plot of mean IoU vs K clusters.
 This shows the true number of clusters captured when the increase in  the mean IoU slope is ”substantially” large (see Figure 3).